joanna-tang/terraformhw1/README.md

 # terraform hw1

-there is 1 file for this homework
+there is 1 file for this homework: resources.tf

 requirement: